-Palliative care is usually associated with end-of-life treatment.
-However, people value having it at any stage of their illness, alongside their medical treatment, to help prevent and relieve symptoms such as pain or fatigue.
+People often associate palliative care with end-of-life treatment.
+However, many people value having it at any stage of their illness, alongside their medical treatment, to help prevent and relieve symptoms such as pain or fatigue.

-Seizures may also happen without much movement – instead, the person may stare into space or be unable to talk.
-Sometimes only the hand or leg will jerk – this is called a partial seizure.
+Seizures may also happen without much movement.
+Instead, the person may stare into space or be unable to talk.
+Sometimes only the hand or leg will be affected – this is called a partial seizure.

 Nausea and vomiting

 It’s important for your doctor to try to find out the cause so that it can be managed effectively.

-Most pain can be relieved or controlled.
+Pain relief is a very important part of the care of anyone with secondary breast cancer.
 Once pain is under control, many people feel less anxious and can eat and sleep better.